Synthetixio/synthetix/docs/contracts/ExchangeRates.md

     ![ExchangeRates architecture graph](../img/graphs/ExchangeRates-architecture.svg)
 </centered-image>

+??? example "Details"
     * [`PurgeableSynth`](PurgeableSynth.md): exchange rates are used to determine if the total token value is below the purge threshold.
     * [`Synthetix`](Synthetix.md): the value of tokens is used to in order to facilitate exchange between them, to compute the `XDR` value of minted tokens for the [debt ledger](SynthetixState.md#debtledger), and to ensure exchanges cannot occur while price updates and being made or if a particular exchange rate is stale.
     * [`Arbrewarder`](ArbRewarder.md): The ArbRewarder must know the current SNX/ETH price so that arbitrage is accurate.

 ---